patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/writing-patternfly-design-guidelines.md

 section: UX writing
 ---

 This guide provides instructions for writing clear and consistent design documentation for PatternFly.
 PatternFly's design guidelines provide users with information regarding the design, usage, behavior, and more of PatternFly's elements and components.

 To learn how to contribute design guidelines, see our [contribution guide](https://github.com/patternfly/patternfly-org/wiki/Contributing-to-patternfly-org-for-designers).

-## Design guidelines template
+## Design guidelines sections
 When creating guidelines, information must be presented in the following order.
-Sections may be omitted, but if present they must be contained under one of the following headings.
+Sections may be omitted, but if present must use the following section headings (H2).

-### Elements (H2)
+### Elements
 Display an image of the component containing numbered annotation tags for each major part of the component's visual design.
 Include specific icons, headers, fields, symbols, and anything else included in the component's structure.
 Following the image, list all the parts you tagged, aligning with the number displayed in the respective annotation tag.
 In this list, provide a description of each one.

 Example:

 <img src="./img/sliderelements.png" alt="A screenshot of the slider component's element section with 8 elements outlined." width="600px" />

-### Usage (H2)
+### Usage
 Explain how the component is used, when to use it, and why it should be used.
 Include explanations of problems it could help solve and address its advantages over similar components.
 Include images for visual examples.

 Additional sub-sections to include: